ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 The visualization makes use of visual metaphors to synthetically represent the data.

 #### 5.3.1 Cultural intitutions
-N. of cultural institutes divided by Km^2.
+N. of cultural instututions divided by Km^2.

 For Italy, each region, each province we established the following threshold: